Wil-Ro/BlogPosts/posts/Useful Notes/ClearLine.md

 [Spanish floods 2024 late october, years rain in less than a day, 200+ died](https://www.bbc.co.uk/news/live/cgr0gj2rkk1t)
 ### Climate change is an actual issue that will kill millions if not billions
+To paraphrase "The Uninhabitable Earth" by [David Wallace Wells](https://en.wikipedia.org/wiki/David_Wallace-Wells) (well respected climate journalist)
+> Global warming is not an arctic saga unfolding remotely.
+It is not exclusively a matter of sea level and coastlines, it is an enveloping crisis sparing no place and no life un-deformed.

+> There is no analogue to the scale or scope in human history.

+It will involve:
-- Housing
+- Heat Death
-- Farming
+- Mass Starvation
-- Clean water
+- Mass dehydration/mass clean water shortages
+- Poisoned, un-farmable top soil
+- Drowning
+- Wildfires
+- Unbreathable air
+- Economic collapse from resource shortages and lack of healthy workers

+> At 2 degrees, 400 million more people will suffer from water scarcity.
+Major cities in the equatorial band will become un-livably hot.
+Even in northern latitudes, heatwaves will kill thousands each summer.
+There would be 32 times as many extreme heatwaves in India, each give times as long, exposing 93 times more people.

+> This is our best case scenario

+> At 3 degrees, Southern Europe would be in permanent drought, the average drought in central America would last 19 months longer and in the Caribbean 21 months longer.
+In northern Africa the figure is 60 months longer (5 years).
+The areas burnt each year by wild fires would double in the Mediterranean and sextuple or more in the US.

+> At 4 degrees, there would be 8 million more cases of Dengue fever (tropic mosquito virus) each year in Latin America alone and close to annual global flooding crises.
+There could be 9% more heat-related deaths.
+Damages from river flooding would grow 30 fold in Bangladesh, 20 fold in India and as much as 60 fold in the uk.

+> Globally damages could pass $600 trillion - more than twice the wealth that exists in the world today.
+Conflict and warfare could double.

-You cannot rely on tech as a magic fix all to solve these issues, some of them are inherently political issues that come from people management, not tech.
+You cannot rely on tech as a magic fix all to solve these issues, some of them are inherently political issues.
+Even if the tech does exist, we literally do not have the time to develop it.
 Stop treating tech as [an endings machine](https://www.youtube.com/watch?v=bORpyNbIDhM&t=152s) that will solve all our issues.
 You just use it as an excuse to emotionally avoid the issue.
 Accept this *is* an issue, feel that dread, hold it and let it drive you to make positive change both within your community and outside of it.

-### We dont need oil to maintain our economy
+### We don't need oil to maintain our economy
-todo
+1. We aren't slowly scaling down, we are increasing out oil usages.
+More than half of the co2 exhaled in the the atmosphere has come from the last 3 decades.
+We have done as much to damage the earth since Al Gore published his first book on climate change than in all of history before it was published.

 ## UBI has benefits and is doable
 ### What is UBI spent on?